Adrivs711/Portfolio/Chatbot_AI_Courses_recommender/readme.md

 This repository contains an advanced AI-powered chatbot designed to recommend professional training courses based on user inputs.
 The system leverages state-of-the-art technologies, including **natural language processing with Google Gemini**, **vector search with embeddings**, **cloud-based databases**, and a **modern conversational interface built with Streamlit**.

+To see the full demo and further explanations click the link to youtube: https://www.youtube.com/watch?v=Wbf0eiHDruQ

 ---

 ## 🎯 Overview